AIR DUCT FAQ

 Q: My vent covers still look dirty.
 Can these be cleaned?

 The vent covers or “registers” often corrode or get dirty to the point where replacement is the best option.
-The registers are brushed during the clean.
+The registers are blown or brushed during the clean.
 We don’t recommend washing metal registers due to the likelihood of future rust or paint peeling.
 When the registers get to this point, it’s a simple matter to replace.
 Most home improvement stores carry replacements for around $10-20.
 Just match the size and replace.
 Make sure to note the direction of the louvers.
-Ripley Services does not currently offer this service, but we are happy to install new registers if they are on-site the day of the clean.
-Alternatively, we can leave the old covers off for subsequent homeowner replacement if desired.
-The focus of air duct cleaning is to reduce airborne contaminates.
-While vent covers are brushed, dirty ceilings and vent covers are more of a cosmetic issue not targeted in this service.
+Ripley Services does not currently offer this service.
+The focus of air duct cleaning is to reduce airborne contaminates INSIDE YOUR DUCT WORK.
+Dirty ceilings and vent covers are more of a cosmetic issue not targeted in this service.
+Evaporator coils and blowers should be maintained as part of your HVAC system maintenance from a licensed HVAC installation and repair company.
+If you need a referral, we are happy to provide a company we have worked with.
+Contact Us here.

 Q: My system has a musty smell when it runs.
 What could cause this?